john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 And that was my job for the summer; to go through and fix mirror after mirror.
 Until I could prove from the control room that it was moving as it should.

 The steel tubes that held up the mirrors were not air tight though, there was a big gap near the ground where things could get in.
-So Jon showed me that every time he approached a mirror the first thing he did was bang on the steel tube hard.
+So Jon showed me that every time he approached a mirror the first thing he did was bang hard on the steel tube.
+If there were snakes inside, you would nearly always hear them move around.
+And if there were rattlesnakes around, you would immediately hear that undulating, hissing, rattle sound.

+There are many species of snake in the Mojava.
+Some are not venomous, and are not a problem.
+The Mountain Kingsnakes are big, and look like a cartoon drawing of a horrifying snake, but are harmless.
+The Rosy Boa is slimy and disgusting, but also harmless.
+But there are three species of rattlesnake, and they are all venomous.
+The Mojave also has the Sidewinder, which is venomous, but unfortunately also quite inconspicous.
+Jon showed me picture after picture, but I couldn't tell the Sidewinder from the Coachwhip Snake.
+And that was a real problem.
+If you are alone in the desert for three months, surrounded by snakes, you really need to know what snakes will kill you.

+At least the Rattlesnake warned you, that was what Jon taught me.
+You did not need to be able to tell the three species of Mohave rattlesnakes apart from any of the other non-venomous snakes, because they would rattle and warn you.
+Just stay the Hell away from anything that rattles.
+Easy.
+Done.
+I am probably alive because Jon spent more time training me about the snakes I would find on site than he did about the electronics.

+> TODO: JOHN, YOU'RE HERE

 > TODO: The observatory was basically a wildlife preserve.
 Every time you opened a tube, I learned therapy snakes or spider nests.
 The most common snakes and spiders.
 I'd see on site the black widows and rattlesnakes.
 I was told And so I got working and for a few hours, the maintenance guy showed me all the various ins and outs of fixing the electronics and the mechanical Motors that moved the arms.